mapto/bogoslov/README.md

     docker build -t bogoslov .

-Then in the root directory initialize the data with
+Then in the root directory initialize the data with (potentially changing the env file)

-    docker compose -f compose-init.yml up --abort-on-container-exit --exit-code-from populate
+    docker compose -f compose-init.yml --env-file env.chu up --abort-on-container-exit --exit-code-from populate

 If you need to deploy to a machine where you cannot run the initialization scripts, make sure to export your data on a *nix environment with (making sure to enable the lines for the correct language):